athleticheck/athleticheck.github.io/index.md

   * A single location for all of an athlete's annotated visits with trainers
   * Commenting on specific trainer visits

-<b>The website is currently not up to date.
-Please refer to the screenshots.
-It will be up at 11:30 12/01/2020</b>
 You can view the website, hosted by DigitalOcean, [here](https://athleticheck.xyz/#/).

 You can view the Github Organization page with all of the repos [here](https://github.com/athleticheck/athleticheck).